geoschem/GCHP/docs/source/getting-started/quick-start.rst

 .. code-block:: console

-   gcuser:/path/to/your/run/directory/$ cd build
+   $ cd /path/to/your/run/directory/build
-   gcuser:/path/to/your/run/directory/build$ cmake ../CodeDir -DRUNDIR=..
+   $ cmake ../CodeDir -DRUNDIR=..

 GEOS-Chem has a number of optional compiler flags you can add here.
 For example, to compile with RRTMG:

 .. code-block:: console

-   gcuser:/path/to/your/run/directory/build$ cmake ../CodeDir -DRUNDIR=.. -DRRTMG=y
+   $ cmake ../CodeDir -DRUNDIR=.. -DRRTMG=y

 A useful compiler option is to build in debug mode.
 Doing this is a good idea if you encountered a segmentation fault in a previous run